vladen/aeroflow/specifications/readme.md

 }), value);
 ```

-passes zero-based index of iteration to @condition as second argument.
+Passes zero-based index of iteration to @condition as second argument.

 ```js
 var values = [1, 2, 3, 4],